 E. Some times we cannot find words to pray.
 In times of distress when we don’t even feel like praying, tongues come into our aid.

-A. Prayer is a two way communication.
+A. Prayer is two-way communication.
 We need to connect with our heavenly Father when we pray.
 This kind of prayer is achievable only through praying in the Spirit.

 B. Remember, praying in the Spirit is not occasional.
 Every time you pray you must pray in the Spirit.

 C. Don’t rush your prayer.
-Take time to observe and response to the Spirit’s leading.
+Take time to observe and respond to the Spirit’s leading.